sara-nl/swiftdocs/source/Pages/Clients/python_swift_client.rst

 .. image:: /Images/bigfiles.png

 For downloading you can just proceed as usual.
-For more information on this we refer to the documentation on large objects at: https://docs.openstack.org/developer/swift/overview_large_objects.html
+For more information on this we refer to the documentation on large objects at: https://docs.openstack.org/developer/swift/overview_large_objects.html.
+There are Dynamic Large Objects and Static Large Objects when it comes to large object uploads.
+The :ref:`curl <curl>` page has some information on this and provides links to more information.
+Both type of objects have their use cases.
+Dynamic Large Objects may have issues with end to end integrity of data which Static Large Objects don't.
+Therefore we recommend the **--use-slo** flag.

 =================
 Object versioning